Tropical Islands Resort: Concept

 The former airship hangar was purchased by the Malaysian corporation Tanjong with plans to renovate it into a theme park resort on 11 June 2003 for €17.5 million, of which €10 million was a subsidy from the state of Brandenburg.
 The building permit for constructing the theme park inside the hall was granted on 2 February 2004, and Tropical Islands water park officially opened on 19 December 2004.

 Inside the hall, the air temperature is maintained at 26 °C and air humidity at approximately 64%.
-It is open every day of the year except Christmas Eve.
+It is open every day of the year.